 How to create a flexible budget

-1. Identify which costs are variable and which costs are fixed
+1. Identify variable and fixed costs

 2. Divide the budget

-3. Create your budget with set fixed costs
+3. Create your budget

 4. Update the budget